Arianee/docs/docs/livedemo.md

 <br/><br/><br/><br/>

 ## Create an Arianee certificate on testnet
-This demo initializes the environment and creates a basic certificate based on this <a href="https://cert.arianee.org/cert/sampleCert.json" target="_blank">json file</a>
+This demo initializes the environment and creates a basic certificate based on this <a href="https://cert.arianee.org/cert/sampleCert.json" target="_blank">JSON file</a>

 The issuer is unknown (wallet is a random one), so the authenticity of the issuer cannot be verified.